DECODEproject/whitepaper/hardware_supports.md

 For this reason the DECODE offers Participants the option to adopt hardware-based security when a higher level of confidentiality is required.
 The interaction with these security measures should be easy and effortless for the end-user.

-Potential hardware security features for the HUB:
+Potential hardware security features for the Hub:

 - **Multiple factor authentication:**
 The security protection provided by a single authentication method, e.g. a password, have proved to be weak.
 To make access conditions 		more secure, the system can ask for a multiple factor authentication.
 This could be the combination of a password with some token that the user have (like an RFID or BLE device) or  biometric data like fingerprint readers or voice recognition.